Do you wonder,

 In the electrical environment, most of the important and interesting topic is the alternating current (AC) electrical system.
 From this topic, I am describing the advantage of a three-phase system over a single-phase system.

 The system of the electrical power supply is classified into two parts.

 Let’s learn these terms briefly.

-The arrangement of the single-phase system is simple and simple wiring construction.
-For completing the electrical circuit, it requires two wires (like phase and neutral).
+The arrangement of the single-phase AC power system is simple and has simple wiring construction.
+Completing the electrical circuit, it requires two wires (like phase and neutral).

 In India, 230 V or 220 V AC supply refers to a single-phase system.
-This single-phase supply is used commercial load as well as domestic load.
+This single-phase supply is used for the commercial load as well as domestic load.

-The three-phase system includes four wires– one neutral and three phases.
-These 3 phases are separated by an equal magnitude and120º phase difference between each other.
+The three-phase AC power system includes four wires- one neutral and three phases.
+These three phases are separated by an equal magnitude and120º phase difference between each other.

 According to the symmetrical connection or wiring, the three-phase system is divided into two parts.

 - Delta connection of three-phase

 As per the requirements and specifications, we can use either a star or delta connection.
 You can read the comparison of star connection and delta connection.